BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 [Workload Scheduler](https://www.ibm.com/products/z-workload-scheduler){: target="_blank"} etc.
 are examples of other schedulers.

-SLURM is has three major functions:
+SLURM has three major functions:

 1. Allocate exclusive and/or non-exlcudisve access to resources for a duration of time so they can perform a work,